djordjevicv/bestCourse23/README.md

 Teaching participants the principles and practices of UX design, developing design thinking skills, acquiring knowledge and skills in user research, prototyping, and testing techniques and understanding the importance of accessibility and inclusive design.

 [Live preview](https://djordjevicv.github.io/bestCourse23/) 👈🏻

+## My involvement:
+•   Planned and executed the 7 days long international academic summer BEST Course Uxperience The Design: Mastering User Experience, visited by 22 participants from 12 different European countries, together with the rest of the event’s Core Team.
+•   Designed, developed and maintained the event’s official website visited by dozens of students, university and company representatives using Bootstrap, Javascript, CSS, HTML5 and Git.
+•   Worked closely with the event’s Design Responsible and design team on improving the UX aspects of the website, as well as designing and updating the UI elements.
+•   Established the official Discord server of the event, enabling organizers, participants and lectures to exchange experiences and network before and after the event.